dvdmtw98/notes/My Vault/Cyber Security/Introductory Concepts/Introductory Concepts.md

   - concept
 ---

+**Cybersecurity**: Act of protecting the (Confidentiality, Integrity and Availability) CIA of data, people, networks and devices from unauthorized access and criminal compromise

 **Information Security**: Protecting the data stored in the system
 **Information System Security**: Protecting the system that holds the data